-- One of the most significant initiatives the U.S. bishops have ever initiated.
+- To assist parents, Catholic school teachers, pastors and everyone in this task, the US Bishops have initiated a multi-year Eucharistic Revival, one of the most significant initiatives the U.S. bishops have ever initiated.

-- O It's a response to a crisis in Eucharistic knowledge, faith, amazement, love and life.
+- It's a response to a crisis in Eucharistic knowledge, faith, amazement, love and life.

 - O This crisis is seen in:

 - Sunday Mass attendance

 - Eucharistic illiteracy

 - O Post-COVID problems

 - Eucharistic scandals

 - Ordinary scandal of many not behaving as if we really believe what we profess.